Introduction

 We need to reference the outputs of previous transactions in our transaction.
 We accomplish this with the Prevouts enum.
 In let prevouts = vec![dummy_utxo];, we create a vector of TxOut types that we want to reference.
 In our case, we only have one output, the dummy_utxo that we defined earlier.
 With let prevouts = Prevouts::All(&prevouts); we create a Prevouts::All variant that takes a reference to a vector of TxOut types.

-sighash_cache is instantiated as mutable because we require a mutable reference when creating the sighash to sign using taproot_signature_hash to it.
+sighash_cache is bound as mutable because we are updating it with computed values during signing.
+This is reflected by taproot_signature_hash taking a mutable reference.
 This computes the BIP341 sighash for any flag type.
 It takes the following arguments:

 • &prevouts is a reference to the Prevouts enum that we defined earlier.
 This is used to reference the outputs of previous transactions and also used to calculate our transaction value.